vivekkushwaha373/CSSproject1_study_sync/README.md

-this is my first CSS project
+This is a project I made with the help of love babber youtube channel